liveaspankaj/xapi-video-cop/README.md

 # xAPI Video Community of Practice

-This community is creating profiles of the xAPI to identify and standardize video interactions that can be tracked.
+This community is creating profile of the xAPI to identify and standardize video interactions that can be tracked.

 ## xAPI Video CoP Meetings